 – Roy Spencer, “My Global Warming Skepticism, for Dummies” (below).

 The ever patient, scholarly, credentialed, and nice-guy climate scientist Roy Spencer has an excellent primer on the contentious issue of climate change.
-Nine year old, his 19-point summary (below) was and is excellent reading.
+Nines year old, his 19-point summary (below) was and is excellent reading.
 It spells out what is the middle ground in a very contentious debate between the ultra-skeptics (CO2 as a trace gas is overwhelmed by natural climatic forces) and the ultra-alarmists (CO2 drives climate change and in very bad directions).

 Spencer’s take, firmly within the global lukewarming camp, is presented below.